xxsimoxx/affiliates-and-partners/readme.txt

 	return $formatted;
 }

-// Here we want to render the "province" field al a select with all italian provinces
+// Here we want to render the "province" field as a select with all italian provinces

-add_filter( 'apcp-field-render', 'myprefix_render_fields', 10, 3 );
+add_filter( 'apcp_field_render', 'myprefix_render_fields', 10, 3 );

 // $html:      HTML we need to generate metabox
 // $field:     field name